 A. Using TOP to limit the number of rows deleted

-When a TOP (n) clause is used with DELETE, the delete operation is performed on an undefined selection of n number of rows.
+When you use a TOP (n) clause with DELETE, the delete operation is done on an undefined selection of n number of rows.
 That is, the DELETE statement chooses any (n) number of rows that meet the criteria defined in the WHERE clause.
 The following example deletes

 20 rows from the

-PurchaseOrderDetail table that have due dates that are earlier than July 1, 2002.
+PurchaseOrderDetail table that have due dates earlier than July 1, 2002.

 USE AdventureWorks2012; GO DELETE TOP (20) FROM Purchasing.PurchaseOrderDetail WHERE DueDate < '20020701'; GO

-If you have to use TOP to delete rows in a meaningful chronological order, you must use TOP together with ORDER BY in a subselect statement.
+If you want to use TOP to delete rows in a meaningful chronological order, use TOP with ORDER BY in a subselect statement.
 The following query deletes the 10 rows of the

 PurchaseOrderDetail table that have the earliest due dates.
 To ensure that only 10 rows are deleted, the column specified in the subselect statement (